osm-search/Nominatim/docs/customize/Import-Styles.md

 Address tags will be used to build up the address of an object.

 `set_address_tags()` takes a table with arbitrary fields pointing to _key match lists_.
-To fields have a special meaning:
+Two fields have a special meaning:

 * __main__: defines
 the tags that make a full address object out of the OSM object.
 This